 Fearless Fresh writer Steve Voser is back with four great bits of advice for creating epically delicious dinner salads.
-If you’re bored with salad, let this article be your guide to salad ascension. -SS
+If you’re bored with salad, let this article be your guide to salad ascension.
+Also, check out my rant on why salad sucks. -SS

 Side and Dinner Salads with Personality